CMDB

 • synced their environments, aligning IAM roles, cluster configurations, and security policies across clouds.

 The result?
 Their team spent less time firefighting and more time innovating.
 And they slept better knowing their cloud was no longer a ticking time bomb.
+Beyond cloud security, the company saw a 15% drop in cloud spend and achieved faster audit readiness thanks to real-time configuration visibility.

 Read also: IT Asset Management Process: 6 Workflow Steps You Can’t Ignore!